 We recommend that students spend at least one year in the field.
 Students who have received a fellowship award/grant may spend an additional semester in the field (18 months total).
 Those who are awarded outside fellowships and spend 18 months in the field will return to Duke with three semesters of funding.

 Students who have not received outside funding and spend one year in the field will return to Duke with two or three semesters of funding contingent on when they left for the field (following three years of coursework or following two and an half years of coursework, respectively).
 Track 1 involves leaving for the field after five semesters and returning after seven (three and an half years).
 Track 2 involves leaving after six semesters and returning after eight (four years).

 Duke offers fieldwork grants through the Graduate School.

-In the spring of the second year, you should collect information about relevant grants for their field dissertation research in the fourth year.
-Please note: some deadlines are as early as mid-summer after the second year.
-In the fall of the third year, you are expected to apply to all relevant sources for external funding for fourth year dissertation research.
-There are grants specifically allocated to support you in the dissertation writing stage.
+In the spring of the second year, students should collect information about relevant grants for their field dissertation research.
+Please note: some deadlines are as early as mid-summer following the end of second year.
+In the fall of the third year, you are expected to apply to all relevant sources for external funding for dissertation research.
+There are also grants specifically allocated to support students, after fieldwork, during the dissertation writing stage.